Peter Reed Morrison

 Peter Reed Morrison (11 November 1919, Washington, DC – 22 March 2019) was a professor of animal physiology and a Guggenheim Fellow for the academic year 1954–1955.

 Early life

 Morrison graduated in 1940 with a B.S. from Swarthmore College and graduated in 1947 with a Ph.D. from Harvard University.
 He became a physiology and biology professor at the University of Wisconsin–Madison.
-He was also a professor of zoophysiology at the University of Alaska Fairbanks (UAF) from 1963 to 1974.
-Since then he retired as professor emeritus.
+Peter was also a professor of zoophysiology at the University of Alaska Fairbanks (UAF) from 1963 to 1974.
+Since then, he retired as professor emeritus.
 He was also the director of UAF's Institute of Arctic Biology from 1966 to 1974.